azoth-lang/azoth.language.reference/src/with-expression.md

 ### Cancellation Scopes

-While async blocks can establish cancellation contexts, a `with` statement can also be used in cases where simple cancellation is desired instead without the need for async execution.
+While async blocks can establish cancellation contexts, a `with` statement can also be used in cases where simple cancellation is desired instead, without the need for async execution.

 ```azoth
 with Cancellation.after(5 s)